Covid 19 coronavirus: Ashley Bloomfield and other health experts to face questions from MPs

+"We know that families need a meaningful farewell as part of that grieving process."

+National Leader Simon Bridges agreed, and said he would support Moger's calls for the national minute silence.

-The Epidemic Response Committee will today focus on the health impacts of Covid-19, and will hear from experts in various parts of the health sector.
+The committee is today focus on the health impacts of Covid-19, and will hear from experts in various parts of the health sector.

 Director general of health Ashley Bloomfield is among those appearing before the committee to field questions from MPs this morning.